Can Isopods Drown? Find Our Here

 Can Any Isopods Survive Underwater?

-Marine isopods and freshwater species like Asellus aquaticus (the water slater) are fully aquatic and breathe underwater without any problems.
+Marine isopods and freshwater species like Asellus aquaticus (the water slater) are fully aquatic and breathe underwater without problems.
 But these aren't the isopods you'll be keeping as pets or using in bioactive setups.
-The aquatic isopod article covers these fascinating creatures in more detail.
+For more on these fascinating creatures see our aquatic isopods article.

-Terrestrial species – the woodlice, pillbugs, and the colourful species we sell – are all land dwellers.
-They've spent millions of years adapting to life on land, and going back into water just isn't something their bodies can handle anymore.
+Terrestrial species — the woodlice, pill bugs, and the colourful hobby species we sell — are all land dwellers.
+They've spent properly hundreds of millions of years adapting to life on land, and going back into water just isn't something their bodies can handle anymore.
 It's a bit ironic, really.
-Their evolutionary history started in the ocean, but there's no going back now.
+Their evolutionary history started in the ocean, but there's properly no going back now.

 Signs Your Enclosure Might Be Too Wet